BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time to visit San Antonio to avoid both extreme heat and crowds?
+What's the best time of year to visit San Antonio to avoid both extreme heat and crowds?

-Shoulder seasons, spring (March-May) and fall (September-November), offer the most pleasant weather and fewer tourists than the peak summer months.
-You'll still have access to most attractions, but with shorter lines and a more relaxed atmosphere.
-Just be aware that fall can bring some rain.
+Shoulder seasons, spring (March-May) and fall (September-November), offer the most pleasant weather and fewer crowds than the peak summer months.
+You'll still have warm days perfect for exploring, but evenings will be cooler, and you'll beat the heat of July and August.
+Plus, you'll find better deals on hotels.

-What are some hidden gems or lesser-known attractions that aren't in every guidebook?
+What are some lesser-known attractions that locals love?

 Ready to Plan Your Trip?